The thought of a "perfect" workout schedule is so subjective.

 "If you’re starting out, you don’t want to go overboard, so begin with a moderate amount of exercise—I’d recommend around two to three times per week, ideally every other day so you can have a recovery day in between.
-It’s all about consistency, so you want to commit to something you can sustain,” says Noelle McKenzie, New York-based fitness Instagrammer, personal trainer and co-founder of Leading Edge Personal Trainers.
+It’s all about consistency, so you want to commit to something you can sustain,” says fitness coach Noelle McKenzie.

-"You can increase the number of reps and sets you’re doing or the weight you’re moving to make it more taxing on your body,” says McKenzie.
-“Another way to ramp up your program is to slow down the movement, increasing the time under tension."
+"You can increase the number of reps and sets you’re doing or the weight you’re moving to make it more taxing on your body," McKenzie adds.
+"Another way to ramp up your program is to slow down the movement, increasing the time under tension."

 "I don’t usually recommend HIIT or steady state cardio for staying in shape.
 You can burn fat and build lean muscle just through strength training.
-Moving a load that’s taxing will elevate your heart rate as well as help promote muscle growth and prevent bone density loss, so strength training is a win-win,” she explains.
+Moving a load that’s taxing will elevate your heart rate as well as help promote muscle growth and prevent bone density loss, so strength training is a win-win,” she says.